AnupamaNavuduri/shm-app/README.md

-# 📦 Streamlit App Starter Kit
+# 📦 SHM App
 ```
-⬆️ (Replace above with your app's name)
+This is an app to detect anomalies in SHM
 ```

 Description of the app ...